SucismitaChutia/SucismitaChutia.github.io/_pages/portfolio.md

 Portfolio of data science projects using R and Jupyter notebooks demonstrating the usage of data cleaning, manipulation, exploration, visualization, and modeling on a variety of datasets.

-These guided projects from Datacamp.com have been worked on independently and the solutions are not provided by DataCamp.